Manoui/website/index.md

 **Conclusion: the topic of a quote is of high importance, even more than the speakers features or the characteristics of the sentence.
 Indeed, "Content is more than "subject matter. ' It is all the feelings and ideas you bring to your painting." - Rene Huyghe.
 The choice of words and the speaker are less important than the information it conveys. **

+#### References
+Timoté Vaucher, Andreas Spitz, Michele Catasta, and Robert West.
+2021.
+Quotebank: A Corpus of Quotations from a Decade of News.
+In The Four- teenth ACM International Conference on Web Search and Data Mining (WSDM ’21), March 8–12, 2021, Virtual Event, Israel.
+ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3437963.3441760